 The problem is, it's genuinely hard to figure out how much your summer roadtrip might cost.
 You can easily figure out accomodation costs, and you can budget for food costs, but unless you know your car really well it's hard to budget for gas prices – which, as it turns out can be fairly expensive!

-Originally Roadtrip required users to enter their car’s fuel efficiency in KM/L. However, we realised something in user testing: Nobody in their right mind knows their cars fuel efficiency.
-Literally no one we talked to.
-So it was back to the drawing board, we had to come up with something that was easy for people to enter, but accurate enough that it wouldn’t show misinformation.
+Originally Roadtrip required users to enter their car’s fuel efficiency in KM/L. However, I soon realised something while user testing: Nobody in their right mind knows their cars fuel efficiency.
+Literally no one I talked to.
+So it was back to the drawing board, I had to come up with something that was easy for people to enter, but accurate enough that it wouldn’t show misinformation.

-So we thought, we need something that everyone knows about their car, that makes it unique.
-We considered using a database that had a variety of different car manufacturers, models, and years – but this result made the user experience a lot slower than we’d like from a simple calculator, and it meant it always had to be updated with new cars.
+The app needs something that everyone knows about their car, that makes it unique.
+I considered using a database that had a variety of different car manufacturers, models, and years – but this result made the user experience a lot slower than I'd like from a simple calculator, and it meant it always had to be updated with new cars.

-Then we had a breakthrough: What if it was possible to find out a car’s fuel efficiency, based on it’s licence plate.
-Lucky for us, it was.
+Then I had a bit of a lightbulb moment: I wonder if it's possible to find out a car’s fuel efficiency, based on it’s licence plate?
+Lucky, it was.
 The team were able to create an API using an existing New Zealand licence plate fuel efficiency database, which meant we could call our own API and get the car's fuel efficiency.
 Magic.